A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 Kathari Deftera (Clean Monday), March 11

 The carnival ends with one of the most important feast days across Greece.
-Kathari Deftera is all about leaving behind ‘sinful’ behaviour associated with the carnival.
-Vegetarian delicasies like fassolada (bean soup), lagana bread, and halva are on the menu of every restaurant.
-Don’t miss the kite flying too on the beach and elsewhere – a reflection of the colourful free spirits that make up the Rethymniot community.
+Kathari Deftera is all about leaving behind ‘sinful’ behavior associated with the carnival.
+Vegetarian delicacies like fassolada (bean soup), lagana bread, and halva are on the menu of every restaurant.
+Don’t miss the kite flying too on the beach and elsewhere – a reflection of the colorful free spirits that make up the Rethymniot community.